astroseinarsdottir/DeepLearningProject/README.md

 # DeepLearningProject
-Final project for Deep Learning Course
+Final project for the course Deep Learning